Taming Momentum: Rethinking Optimizer States Through Low-Rank Approximation¶

 Rating¶

-- Novelty: ⭐⭐⭐⭐⭐ — The EMA = online regression insight is remarkably elegant.
+- Novelty: ⭐⭐⭐⭐⭐ — The EMA=online regression insight is highly elegant.

-- Technical Depth: ⭐⭐⭐⭐⭐ — Rigorous theoretical derivations with clean closed-form solutions.
+- Technical Depth: ⭐⭐⭐⭐⭐ — Rigorous theoretical derivation and beautiful closed-form solutions.

-- Practical Value: ⭐⭐⭐⭐⭐ — Directly reduces LLM training memory; highly deployable.
+- Value: ⭐⭐⭐⭐⭐ — Directly reduces LLM training memory with high practical utility.